Move it and Lose it Recipes

 Spring greens are particularly rich in vitamin C, folate and dietary fibre.
 Vitamin C is an important due to its role in boosting immunity and by helping white bloods cells function better.
 So increasing the amount you eat could keep those nasty colds away.

 Spring Greens are great for side dishes and in stir-fries.
 Our recipe for this week has a spicy twist to warm you up using chilli and garlic.
-Why not try Spring Greens with garlic, chilli and yoghurt.

 Week 3 (February) - Carrots

 The carrot is a very versatile root vegetable and wasn’t always orange, up until the middle ages all carrots were purple.
 However across the channel in Holland some patriotic growers bred an orange carrot in tribute of King William I of Orange.